BYOD Device Selection and Purchasing

-The MacBook Air is the most comparable device to (though physically larger than) the Lenovo ThinkPad X250 in specification and price point.
+The MacBook Air is the most comparable device to (though physically larger than) the Lenovo ThinkPad X260 in specification and price point.
 It’s a good all-round choice if you prefer the Apple platform.

 Purchasing a Recommended Device

-Sydney Boys High School has partnered with Lenovo and ASI Solutions to make our recommended devices available for purchase by the school community.
+Sydney Boys High School has partnered with Lenovo and JB Hi-Fi Education to make our recommended devices available for purchase by the school community.

 The process for purchasing is as follows:

-For further information about using the purchasing portal, ASI Solutions have prepared detailed support instructions to assist you.
+For further information about using the purchasing portal, JB Hi-Fi Education have prepared a set of common questions and answers to assist you.

 Order Processing and Delivery

-In order to provide best value to you, orders are batched and processed in tranches.
+In order to provide best value to you, orders are sourced through JB Hi-Fi's retail store network.
 This works as follows: